Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/class-and-style-bindings.md

 ***

-**Example:**
+**Example**

-You can have multiple classes toggled by having more fields in the object.
-In addition, the `:class` directive can also co-exist with the plain `class` attribute.
+**Purpose:** To dynamically apply multiple CSS classes to an element based on different conditions while still allowing static classes to be used alongside.

 In a real life scenario, we would need this if we wanted to build a dynamic user interface where elements visually respond to changes in your application's state.
+For example a form filling field which shows errors or valid states for inputed data.

 **Implementation:**